Toward a Git curriculum for team members

 - We assume GNU/Linux.

-- Understand that git config --globalusually modifies the file~/.gitconfig.
+git config --globalusually modifies the file~/.gitconfig. - Understand that

-- Understand that Git stores data in the .gitdirectory.
+git configusually modifies the file.git/config. - Understand that Git stores data in the

 2Inspecting history